-High-Risk Loans Guaranteed Approval, every unsecured loan you get is a high-risk loan with a poor credit score.
+High-Risk Loans, every unsecured loan you get is a high-risk loan with a poor credit score.
 The borrower’s poor credit score is due to late payments, credit card balances, and recent credit applications.

 High-risk loans are subprime loans issued to those with bad credit, explains Thomas Nitzsche, public relations manager at Clearpoint Credit Counseling.
 Nitzsche claims high-risk loans might have double- or triple-digit APRs.